South Dakota Court Records

 No. South Dakotans cannot be made to face trial twice for the same offense—this is according to the Fifth Amendment of the U.S. Constitution, also known as the double jeopardy clause.
 This law prevents persons who have been convicted or acquitted from being indicted again for that same offense.
 However, such persons may be made to face trial in two separate states if both states consider the act a breach of their laws.

-How Do I Lookup a Criminal Court Case in South Dakota?
+How Do I Look up a Criminal Court Case in South Dakota?

 To access South Dakota’s ongoing court records, interested persons will have to reach out to the courthouse clerk where the case is being heard.
 The same applies to concluded criminal court records that might not be available online.
 Criminal court dockets are produced and maintained by different law enforcement organizations within the state.
-Interested persons may also lookup criminal court cases on third-party websites like SouthdakotaCourtrecords.Us.
+Interested persons may also look up criminal court cases on third-party websites like Southdakotacourtrecords.us.

 How to Access Electronic Court Records in South Dakota